2015MBA/MPA/MEM/MPAcc管理类专业硕士联考英语真题

 Text 4

-Many people talked of the 288,000 new jobs the Labor Department reported for June, along
+Many people talked of the 288,000 new jobs the Labor Department reported for June, alongwith the drop in the unemployment rate to 6.1 percent, as good news.
+And they were right.
+For

 now it appears the economy is creating jobs at a least we are now finally moving forward at a